PBCZMMUS/Express_Crash/README.md

         -   "dev": "node --watch --env-file=.env server"

 ## Step 5 (Setting Up Router - Separation of concern)
     -   Create routes folder and create posts.json
         -   move all json hard-codes and respective fetch codes to posts.js
         -   add and make some changes to the server
         -   remove /api/posts from posts.js being after added in the server
         -   add export the router at the end

+## Step 5.1 (Lesson Continued 'ES module')
+        -   add "type": "module" to package.json
+        -   use import ... from ... in server.js and posts.js
+        -   __dirname is not defined in ES module scope